Portarlington, Victoria: European discovery and exploration

 The Port Phillip area was first significantly explored by Europeans in January 1802, when Lieutenant John Murray spent three weeks investigating the Bay entrance.
 He does not appear to have landed at Portarlington.
 Ten weeks later, the English explorer, Matthew Flinders, camped at Indented Head, 6 km to the south-east of Portarlington, where he traded with Aboriginal inhabitants while undertaking a survey of the Australian coastline.
 He subsequently landed several times briefly on the peninsula coast to take bearings, including at the location of Portarlington (where he shared lunch with Aboriginal people), and also at Point Richards.
 In February 1803, the Surveyor-General Charles Grimes landed from his ship, the Cumberland, at Portarlington with an expedition and spent several days exploring the Bay coastline to Point Cook.
 They were impressed by the fine pasture and soil in the Bellarine Hills.
 They sailed back from Point Cook to Portarlington and landed again, where they were met by Aboriginals.
 They traded food and utensils, however other provisions were stolen from their boat in their absence.
 Some evidence of smallpox among the locals was noted at that time.

 Apart from the likely wanderings of the escaped English convict, William Buckley, who lived among the Wautharong people around the Bellarine Peninsula for 32 years after escaping into the bush in 1803, there was little European contact with the area until the arrival of the pioneer settler, John Batman, and his Port Phillip Association expedition in 1835.
 Batman established a base camp at Indented Head, and proceeded to survey the interior of the peninsula.
 Batman wrote glowing reports of the pasture and grazing potential of the Bellarine Hills (which he named "Wedge's Range"), with a view of attracting interest in establishing sheep runs in the Port Phillip area.
 Further exploration was carried out by John Helder Wedge later in 1835, with Batman's encouragement, and Wedge is believed to have again passed through the vicinity of Portarlington.
 He was also much impressed by the countryside, which he named "Ballarine", but discovering the scarcity of fresh water, he directed his attentions elsewhere.
-When the first organised group of settlers arrived from Van Diemen's Land aboard the Enterprize in August 1835, they sought out the well-watered northern reaches of Port Phillip, around the Yarra River.
+When the first organised group of settlers arrived from Van Diemen's Land (Tasmania) aboard the Enterprize in August 1835, they sought out the well-watered northern reaches of Port Phillip, around the Yarra River.
 Wedge and the Batman party quickly abandoned Bellarine and Indented Head and followed them there.